A stronger Forum Syd - Globally and locally

 The support to non-profit organisations has never been so important – not just in Somalia but around the world.
 Civic actors are calling urgent attention to the stifling of democracy in an ever-increasing number of countries.
 Even though we live under the shadow of climate change, conflict and authoritarianism, the nations of the world coming together to promote sustainable development though the UN’s Agenda 2030 and the global climate deal brokered in Paris.
 Civil society plays a vital part in ensuring that these commitments are honoured and that people living in poverty are able to claim their rights.
 The force we represent has never been more crucial.

 In order to be a catalyst for change, Forum Syd needs to be a global and efficient organisation that is open to the needs, wishes and ideas of its partners.
-The board has therefore tasked me with leading a process of change that will strengthen Forum Syd’s local capacity around the world, increase the added value for our members and boost our advocacy power.
+We are therefore carrying out change process that will strengthen Forum Syd’s local capacity around the world, increase the added value for our members and boost our advocacy power.

 Civil society organisations the world over work in partnership with Swedish non-profit organisations to bring about sustainable development.
 Our intentions are to be the best conceivable mediator of resources to these partnerships through establishing a greater local presence, and to generate collaborations and synergies at a local level between the programmes that we run ourselves and the cooperative projects to which we channel funds.
 This will enable us to act more swiftly and effectively to the shrinking space for civil society.
 We are becoming even better at strengthening marginalised people who organise to claim their rights.
 It is Forum Syd’s aim for the organisation and our members to be even stronger advocates, as together we all have an important part to play in raising the voice of marginalised people in the global decision-making arena.